Toward charged $Z_{cs}(3985)$ structure under a reflection mechanism

 Recently, the Lanzhou group proposed a new universal non-resonant explanation to $Z_c(3885)$ and $Z_c(4025)$ \cite{Wang:2020axi}, whose line shapes on the respective invariant mass distribution are found to be well described by the reflection peak from the $P$-wave charmed meson $D_1(2420)$ as an intermediate resonance involved in a process $e^+e^-\to D^{(*)}D_1(2420) \to D^{(*)}\bar{D}^{*}\pi$.
-Apparently, this reflection view is completely different from other theoretical interpretations.
 Of course, if this reflection mechanism is really the key to the nature of charmoniumlike structures $Z_c(3885)$ and $Z_c(4025)$, we expect that it should also play a crucial role in a process $e^+e^-\to D_s^{*-}D^0K^+$ or $D_s^{-}D^{*0}K^+$.
 Based on this idea, in this work, we will explore the possibility of newly observed $Z_{cs}(3985)^{-}$ in the proposed reflection mechanism.
 Our results indicate that $Z_{cs}(3985)^{-}$ can be naturally explained as a reflection structure from a charmed-strange meson $D_{s2}^*(2573)$.
-This finding not only provides a novel view to decode the inner structure of $Z_{cs}(3985)^{-}$ but also strongly demonstrates the universality of the reflection mechanism in describing the charged charmoniumlike structures.
+This finding not only provides a view to decode the inner structure of $Z_{cs}(3985)^{-}$ but also strongly demonstrates the universality of the reflection mechanism in describing the charged charmoniumlike structures.
 At the same time, we also discuss the implication of $Z_{c(s)}$ structures having a connection with charmoniumlike $Y$ states.
 In the following, we will illustrate them in detail.

 At present, the observed charged hidden-charm structures in electron-positron annihilation including $Z_c(3885)^{\pm}$, $Z_c(3900)^{\pm}$, $Z_c(4025)^{\pm}$, etc., come from a hadronic decay of the vector charmoniumlike state $Y(4220)$ \cite{Liu:2013dau,Ablikim:2013wzq,Ablikim:2013xfr,Ablikim:2013emm}.
 It is no doubt that a full understanding of $Y(4220)$ can greatly limit different candidate interpretations of these $Z_c$ structures.
 In Ref. ~\cite{Wang:2019mhs}, the Lanzhou group adopted an unquenched quark model to revisit the mass spectrum of $J/\psi$ family, where $Y(4220)$ and $Y(4360)$ are found to be explained very well as the mixing eigenstates between pure charmonium states $\psi(4S)$ and $\psi(3D)$.
 From the charmonium view of $Y(4220)$, it will have a strong coupling with the $S$-wave two-body open charm channel $D\bar{D}_1(2420)$ \cite{Wang:2019mhs}, which is indeed supported by a recent measurement of BESIII \cite{Ablikim:2018vxx}.
 Furthermore, the $D_1(2420)$ will dominantly decay into $D^* \pi$ and then its contribution can cause a reflection peak near the threshold on the invariant mass spectrum of $DD^*$ in $e^+e^-\to D\bar{D}^{*}\pi$, which can just explain a $Z_c(3885)$ structure \cite{Wang:2020axi}.